christopher5106/christopher5106.github.io/_posts/2016-02-04-bidmach-tutorial.markdown

 {% endhighlight %}

-# Hyperparameter tuning job using grid search with Spark
+# Hyperparameter tuning using grid search with Spark